lstefano71/DyalogHmonClient/docs/hmonclient-api-guide.md

 - `IAsyncEnumerable<HmonEvent> Events`
   Unified asynchronous event stream for all HMON events.

-- `event Action<Guid, Fact>?
-OnSessionUpdated`
-  Fired when any fact for a session is updated.

-- `event Func<ClientConnectedEventArgs, Task>?
-ClientConnected`
-  Fired when a client connects.

-- `event Func<ClientDisconnectedEventArgs, Task>?
-ClientDisconnected`
-  Fired when a client disconnects.

 - `event Action<Exception, Guid?>?
 OnError`
   Fired on error or diagnostic event.